4 Nights

 Group Tea Ceremony in Machiya House

 Immerse yourself in the art of the Japanese Tea ceremony.
 Make your own way to the Machiya House, a wooden town house, where the ceremony will be held.
 Note the ancient Japanese aesthetics and the interior design of the house.
-Get dressed in a beautiful casual kimono and sit down on tatami mats before you meet your host, who will demonstrate the ceremonial preparation and serving of the tea.
+Get dressed in a beautiful kimono and sit down on tatami mats before you meet your host, who will demonstrate the ceremonial preparation and serving of the tea.
 Learn about the various types of tea and the tools used to prepare them.
 The ceremony is not just about drinking tea but also a spiritual practice that has been influenced by Zen Buddhism.
 Learn the rituals involved and discover how every movement has a meaning.
 In the process, you will come to understand what the act of serving tea to guests means in Japan.

 (Duration: 1.5 hr; Time: 1000/1330 hours; Shared activity; Group size: max 6 ppl; No transfers; Meals included: tea ceremony; Please inform us of any food allergies in advance; Fitness level: easy; All entrance fees are included; Min age: 5)